Tom and Kathy Carrigan, Owners

 Q: When do you ship Miscanthus Giganteus and why only bare root?

 A: We ship in the spring and fall only.
 Our harvest starts around the middle of March in spring and we can ship to about the first of June.
-Fall harvest starts around the end of Sept. and we can ship until about the first week in November.
+We do recommend you receive your plants as early in the season as possible, however if you have supplimental watering, you may plant bare root plants until about the first week of June.
+Fall harvest starts around the mid to end of October, and we can ship until about the last week in November.
 All time frames depend on weather conditions.
 We will contact you before shipping so you are expecting your shipment.
 If you want a particular shipping date we will do our best to get it to you at that time, but cannot guarantee it.

 Bare root plants can only be sent while the plant is dormant, or not growing.
-If planting in the spring it is best to plant in early to mid season for your area, which differ from state to state.
-Roots will grow even while the temperatures are cool, so long as the ground is not frozen.
+If planting in the spring it is best to plant in early to mid season for your area, which differs from state to state.
+Roots may grow even while the air temperatures are cool, as the soil temps warm, and so long as the ground is not frozen.
 The plant will then have a greater feeder root system which takes up the nutrient and water needed and it will be much more acclimated and ready to withstand the rigors of heat and drought which can occur in summer.

 Fall planting of miscanthus will not be until mid to late October.
 Divisions cannot be taken until the plant has gone dormant in mid to late October.
 As the plant goes dormant it stores the nutrient it has manufactured during the growing season, which is necessary for the plant to have vigor the next year.
 Plants can be shipped through mid to late November most years.
 Fall planting allows for some root growth while soil temperatures are above freezing, and plants should be well acclimated and ready to push forth growth the following summer.
 (You will not see top growth of the plant when planting in fall, until late in the following spring.)